Maui’s Coral Reefs: 7 Ways to Help

 As a terrestrial species, it is easy for us humans to disconnect from the ocean environment and forget how necessary it is to our existence on this planet.
 But you do not have to live near the ocean to protect it!
 If the collapse of coral reefs scares you, here is how you, as an individual, can help:

-1. Educate yourself about the effects of climate change on coral reefs
+1. Get educated about the effects of climate change on coral reefs!

-An excellent visual way to do this is by watching the powerful Netflix documentary Chasing Coral, downloading their social media toolbox, and sharing it with everyone you can.
+An excellent way to do this is to watch the powerful Netflix documentary Chasing Coral, download the Chasing Coral social media toolbox, and share it with everyone you can.

 2. Limit your consumption of PLASTIC, FISH, and MEAT

-You can find more information on this topic on the Eat for the Planet podcast in an interview with Sea Shepherd founder Captain Paul Watson.
+You can find important information on this topic by listening to the Eat for the Planet podcast.
+Search for an interview with Sea Shepherd founder Captain Paul Watson.

 3. Host beach cleanups if you live by the ocean